Raision-seudun-koulutuskuntayhtyma/WarehouseTools/README.md

-studentCardv2.spec | Build settings for student card tool studentPicture.py | Source code for webcamera tool which takes still pictures for the student card studentPicture.ui | Qt Designer file for the webcamera tool studentPicture.spec | Build settings for student photo taking tool code128Bcode | Module for generating barcodes with the Libre barcode 128 font Omakuva2.png | A placeholder image for the student card tool
+studentCardv2.spec | Build settings for student card tool studentPicture.py | Source code for webcamera tool which takes still pictures for the student card studentPicture.ui | Qt Designer file for the webcamera tool studentPictureSettings.dat |  JSON based settings file for student photo application.
+Used for camera and folder settings. studentPicture.spec | Build settings for student photo taking tool code128Bcode | Module for generating barcodes with the Libre barcode 128 font Omakuva2.png | A placeholder image for the student card tool